luizgcserra/awsqldbpoc/README.md

 ### Infrastructure used

-- Spring Boot application: released on an EC2 t2.micro with java-11-amazon-corretto.
+- Spring Boot application: lauched on an EC2 t2.micro with java-11-amazon-corretto.
 - Amazon DynamoDB: it is a managed service.
 Tables were configured in the On-Demand capacity model.
 - Amazon Quantum Ledger Database (QLDB): it is a managed service.
 Indexes were created for the Transactions and Balances tables: